Maria Weiterer: After the war

 The Second World War ended, formally, in May 1945, but by then the Liberation of Paris had already taken place in August 1944, and Weiterer was able to return to Paris where Noel Field had installed a Unitarian Universalist Service Committee office, managed by Herta Tempi.
 It was Tempi who instructed Weiterer to work on the Service Committee's relief efforts on behalf of the many refugees from Germany, Austria, Hungary and Poland who had come to Paris, working to organise clothes, jobs and money: the German Communist Party endorsed the instruction.
-Following German capitulation the Communist Party issued new instructions, in July 1945, that she should move to Heidelberg and take charge of the Free German Trade Union Federation ("Freier Deutsche Gewerkschaftsbund" / FDGB) women's secretariat being established there.
+Following German capitulation the Communist Party of Germany issued new instructions, in July 1945, that she should move to Heidelberg and take charge of the Free German Trade Union Federation ("Freier Deutsche Gewerkschaftsbund" / FDGB) women's secretariat being established there.
 Heidelberg was in the United States occupation zone.
 After a year or so it would become apparent that the FDGB structure, established under the auspices of the Communist Party of Germany, would take root only in the Soviet occupation zone, but in 1945 it was evidently anticipated that its organisation would also extend across what became, in 1949, West Germany.
 Meanwhile, Weiterer remained in Heidelberg, pursuing the mission she had been given, till the summer of 1946.
 She became a member of the secretariat of the Communist Party area leadership team ("Kreisleitung") for Heidelberg.
-It was also during this time that she discovered, from Käthe Dahlem, that Siegfried Rädel had been condemned to death in Germany and executed on 25 February 1943.
+It was also during this time that she discovered, from Käthe Dahlem, that Siegfried Rädel had been condemned to death in Germany and executed.

 In June or August 1946 she relocated to (east) Berlin which involved moving from the US occupation zone to the Soviet occupation zone.
 Following a contentious party merger in April 1946, within the region of Germany administered by the Soviets the Communist Party of Germany had been replaced by the Socialist Unity Party (Sozialistische Einheitspartei Deutschlands / SED) which was well on the way to becoming the ruling party in a new kind of German one-party dictatorship.
 Weiterer became chief secretary in the women's secretariat of the SED, with special responsibility for the "west zone".
 She also served, jointly with Marie Hartung, as leader of the women's department in the SED Party Executive.
 Between April and November 1947 she was involved in setting up the Democratic Women's League ("Demokratischer Frauenbund Deutschlands" / DFD), which under the Leninist constitutional structure being unrolled for what became, in October 1949, East Germany would be one of the Mass movements guided by the ruling party and entitled to send members (approved by the SED) to the national parliament (Volkskammer).
 She was initially the (first) DFD General Secretary, but she resigned this post after coming into conflict with the DFD chair, Anne-Marie Durand-Wever.